• Skip to main content

 What Is The Point of a Medicare Advantage Plan?

-For many people, Original Medicare (Part A and Part B) does not provide enough coverage.
+Original Medicare (Part A and B) does not provide enough coverage for many people.
 For instance, it doesn’t cover routine vision, hearing, or dental care.
-And, it only pays for about 80% of what it does cover.
+And it only pays for about 80% of what it does cover.

-The point of a Medicare Advantage plan is to fill in some of the coverage gaps in Original Medicare.
-With many different plans available, most people can find a plan that’s more in line with their needs than Medicare Parts A and B alone.
+A Medicare Advantage plan aims to fill in some of the coverage gaps in Original Medicare.
+With many different plans available, most people can find a plan that aligns more with their needs than Medicare Parts A and B alone.

 In this article, we’ll explain what Part C of Medicare is used for so you can understand if the private plan option is right for you.